Agriculture H-1B Sponsorship Jobs in New York

 Get Access To All Jobs

-Job Roles in Agriculture in New York
+H-1B Agriculture Job Roles in New York

-Retail Banking Associate94 jobs
+Retail Banking Associate69 jobs

-Sales74 jobs
+Sales69 jobs

-Manufacturing Operations18 jobs
+Manufacturing Operations6 jobs

-Project & Program Management15 jobs
+Project Management6 jobs

-Quality Control12 jobs
+Quality Control6 jobs

-See all 251+ Agriculture New York jobs
+See all 108+ Agriculture H-1B Jobs in New York

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Agriculture New York roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which agriculture companies in New York sponsor H-1B visas?

-Cornell AgriTech (based in Geneva), Bayer CropScience, and major food manufacturers with New York operations have filed H-1B petitions for agriculture-related roles.
+Cornell AgriTech (based in Geneva), Bayer CropScience, and major food manufacturers with New York operations have filed H-1B visa petitions for agriculture-related roles.
 University research programs at Cornell and SUNY are also significant sponsors, particularly for plant pathology, soil science, and agricultural biotechnology positions.
 DOL LCA disclosure data is publicly searchable and shows which specific employers have filed petitions by occupation and location.

 Which cities in New York have the most agriculture H-1B sponsorship jobs?